wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-compliance-retention-issues/includes/4-manage-item-deletion.md

 - Mailbox audit logging
 - Calendar logging

 In Outlook, user-accessible items such as email, calendar appointments, and tasks are stored in the Interpersonal Messaging (IPM) subtree.
-There is also a non-IPM subtree, which stores items that users can't access through Outlook, such as preferences and internal data.
+There's also a non-IPM subtree, which stores items that users can't access through Outlook, such as preferences and internal data.
 The Recoverable Items folder is located in the non-IPM subtree so Outlook users don't see it in their mailbox hierarchy.

 > [!NOTE]
 > You can use a low-level MAPI tool, such as MFCMAPI, to view the non-IPM subtree, including the Recoverable Items folder.